theyosh/TerrariumPI/docs/_posts/2024-08-01-10-year-anniversary.md

 ![GitHub Logo](/assets/img/GitHub-Logo.webp){: .right .invert width="150" }In order to keep the code save and backup-ed, I started to put the code on Github in [january 2016](https://github.com/theyosh/TerrariumPI/commit/2ca75beac3adb1a50107412442c9427fa1ea4ebf).
 Also I needed to learn a bit more about git and using branches, code fixes and creating new features.
 So again, original goal was to learn more about working with git.

+At this point, we are at version 0.9.

 And after that, I just start committing new code.
 Never thought that the code would ever be used by somebody else...

+In 2020 it was archived by Github for the [Arctic Code Vault](https://archiveprogram.github.com/arctic-vault/) project.

 ## First issues and requests

 It took more than 1 year, but there it was.
 The [first issue](https://github.com/theyosh/TerrariumPI/issues/1).
 I was bit stunned, because somebody was using this software.
 Never thought this would happen. :smiley:

 This resulted in the first requests for new hardware.
 And that forced me to think about a more plug-able system where you can easy add new hardware.
 As a relay has always the same functions, you only have to create code for the actual low level control.
-Logic should not depend on a relay.
+Logic should not depend on a single relay.

 And that was the first feature request in july 2017.
 It took more than a year, but never knowing that the issue counter will reach **900+** [issues](https://github.com/theyosh/TerrariumPI/issues) after 10 years.